matthew0ng/Business-Intelligence-Dashboard/README.md

 - The statistics that held the most influence on whether a player made the HOF were GP (games played), minutes, and how efficient they shot the ball (FG#, FT%, 3P%)
 - Beyond the story the dashboard tells, there are other intangible variables outside of the player's statistics that affected their chances.
 - As time went on, the game of basketball has changed significantly.
-Therefore, each player's chance of being admitted into the HOF varies based on the era of basketball in which they played.
+Therefore, each player's chance of being inducted into the HOF varies based on the era of basketball in which they played.
 There's an argument that present-day basketball requires more skill and vice versa in other facets of the game.

 ## Lesson